 The panel included J.D.
 Clarke, Executive Director of Recruitment and Admissions at Ivey Business School; Virginie Fougea, Director of MBA Recruiting and Admissions at INSEAD; and Nathalie Naveda, SIM-HSG Manager for Marketing, Recruiting and Admissions at the University of St.Gallen.

-While each school is using Kira Talent, it was fascinating to hear the different ways the three schools are enhancing their admissions process with video assessments.
+It was fascinating to hear the different ways the three schools are enhancing their admissions process with Kira Talent video assessments.

 All three panelists shared their experience, beginning with the problems they hoped to solve with video, how they implemented the solution, and what impact they’ve seen so far.